michaelreneer/michaelreneer.github.io/content/ios/objective-c-style-guide.markdown

 Date: 2013-3-2
 Tags: ios, style
 Subtitle: reading code can be difficult
 Summary: <p>Reading code can be difficult.
 Maybe you didn't write it; maybe seventeen people touched it before you.
 My preference is to conform to whatever style is currently being used when joining a project.
-In the absence of ...</p>
+In the absence of...</p>

 Reading code can be difficult.
 Maybe you didn't write it; maybe seventeen people touched it before you.
 My preference is to conform to whatever style is